JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 There’s something about the pedal world that never sits still.
 Just when you’ve convinced yourself that your board is finally complete, a new fuzz, delay, or multi-effect drops, and suddenly you’re rearranging everything at 2 a.m. with a flashlight in your teeth.
 It’s OK, we’ve all been there.

-The first half of 2025 has already delivered some impressive new pedals, from fresh takes on vintage circuits to innovative AI-powered effects.
+2025 delivered some impressive new pedals, from fresh takes on vintage circuits to innovative AI-powered effects.
 In this blog, we’ll break down our picks for the best pedals of the year so far, featuring new releases from some familiar faces, plus a few wildcards that'll have your bandmates asking, "What the hell was that?".

 Created in collaboration with Jessica Dobson of Deep Sea Diver, this pedal brings Dobson’s signature fuzz-and-delay combo to life in one wildly expressive box.
 It combines a silicon three-transistor fuzz variant with a heavily modified PT2399 echo, resulting in some truly unorthodox sounds.
 With versatile bias and gate controls, plus the ability to change the fuzz and echo orders, Benson’s Deep Sea Diver is perfect for dialing in a wide range of sounds.